-The Apple AirPods 2 proved a marked improvement over the first-generation model.
-There's no artificial bass boost, but they go louder and sound more composed.
-Sound is neutral and low-level dynamic shifts are handled admirably, even if we prefer a number of AirPods alternatives for their better performance.
+The Apple AirPods 2 were a marked improvement over the first-generation model, capable of going louder and sounding more composed.
+They're pleasingly tonally neutral and low-level dynamic shifts are handled admirably, even if we prefer a number of AirPods alternatives for their better performance.

 To quote our AirPods 3 review, "it’s evolution over revolution, but that is OK.
 We’re fans of their neutrality and clarity, and the AirPods sound better than the cheaper crop of ANC-less competition".

 There's no doubt the AirPods 3 up the ante with smarter technology, better battery life, a sensible Pro-like aesthetic, and some great new features headlined by spatial audio.
 They also raise the bar in terms of sound quality and, now that they aren't averse to price drops and discounts, no longer cost much more than the AirPods 2.
 It should be noted that an AirPods 4 will likely launch in 2024, too, so the AirPods 2 are presumably near the end of their shelf life.

-All in all, the jump from second- to third-gen represents a reasonable evolution for the AirPods, and we think they make a good case for upgrading your AirPods 2 – especially if you use your iPhone or iPad to watch movies and TV shows and will take advantage of spatial audio.
-Good things don't come cheap, of course, and there's a not-insignificant price gap of £50 ($50, AU$60) between the old and new models.
-Ultimately though, we think it's worth it.
+All in all, the jump from second- to third-gen represents a reasonable evolution for the AirPods line, and we think the AirPods 3 make a strong case for being the ones to upgrade to – especially if you use your iPhone or iPad to watch movies and TV shows and will take advantage of spatial audio.

 Want the best buds on the market?
 Our pick of the best true wireless earbuds